KubeVirt SR-IOV Integration

 Verify the VF Inside the Guest

-Connect to the VM console and check for the SR-IOV device:
+Connect to the VM console:

 virtctl console vm-sriov